 When do I need to complete the financial aid process?

 Students should begin the financial aid process as soon as possible each year.
-The FAFSA is available beginning January 1 each year for the upcoming Fall semester.
+The FAFSA is available beginning October 1 each year for the following Fall semester.

 The financial aid office recommends that students complete their FAFSA by July 15.
 Students entering in the spring semester are recommended to complete it by December 15.